opstrace/opstrace/docs/references/cluster-configuration.md

 * `letsencrypt-staging` should be used for test cluster setups and playgrounds.
   This results in certificates that are not automatically trusted by browsers, i.e. users are likely to see security warnings.
-* `letsencrypt-prod` results in browser-trusted certificates, but is subject to quota/limits so use it only when needed: [https://letsencrypt.org/docs/rate-limits/](https://letsencrypt.org/docs/rate-limits/).
+* `letsencrypt-prod` results in browser-trusted certificates, but is subject to quota/limits: [https://letsencrypt.org/docs/rate-limits/](https://letsencrypt.org/docs/rate-limits/).

 ### `controller_image`